yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

     docker build -t goshimmer .
     ```

-4. Open the `docker.config.json` file and replace the `enablePlugins` field with the following to enable the spammer API endpoint and the Tangle visualizer
+4. Open the `docker.config.json` file and replace the `enablePlugins` field with the following to enable the spammer API endpoint, the dashboard, and the Tangle visualizer

     ```bash
-    "enablePlugins":["spammer", "graph"]
+    "enablePlugins":["spammer", "graph", "dashboard"]
     ```

     :::info: